-Not only did her “Moussaka Balls” look amazing in the photo— the mere concept of transforming one of my favorite casseroles into a snack-able ball that could be used for entertaining, was reason enough to ask for the recipe.
+Not only did her “Moussaka Balls” look amazing in the photo, but the mere concept of transforming one of my favorite casseroles into a snack-able ball that could be used for entertaining was reason enough to ask for the recipe.

 This was Greek food innovation at its finest, I thought, so I reached out and asked for the recipe.

 Anna was craving eggplants one day and wondered how they would cook up as “meatballs” minus the meat.

 Many forms of meatless “keftedes” (meatballs in Greek) have emerged from the traditional fried, meatball including kolokithokeftedes (zucchini), domatokeftedes (tomato), revithokeftedes (chickpea) and so on… so why not moussakokeftedes?

 Anna improvised with the ingredients she had and upon tasting the result, immediately thought of them as Moussaka Balls.

 A Greek-Australian and passionate home cook, Anna constantly draws on her Greek heritage for cooking inspiration.